dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Justin Fisher:**
-oh no I
+no I
-think Matt you know max encompassed it you know um II when we talk about block size smaller instead of larger um the idea of being behind and you know without going into the religion of it um if you look at for me personally in my journey um I keep circling back to bitcoin is proof and that it's
+think Matt you know max encompassed it you know I when we talk about block size smaller instead of larger the idea of being behind and you know without going into the religion of it if you look at for me personally in my journey um I keep circling back to bitcoin is proof and that it's